 The Department of Molecular Medicine (IMM) was formed in 2010 by a reorganization of the Department of Medical Biology and the Medical Biotechnology Center.
-The aim was to focus research efforts within three new Departments:
+The aim was to focus research efforts within three new research units:

-Through these three Departments the Institute generates new knowledge on the function of the human body and disease mechanisms, thereby contributing to improved human health.
+Through these three research units the department generates new knowledge on the function of the human body and disease mechanisms, thereby contributing to improved human health.
 Research at a high international level is carried out in disciplines that include brain research, research in the immune system, cardiovascular and renal research and research in cancer and stem cells.

 The Department of Molecular Medicine includes the Biomedical Laboratory.
 Here special focus is on work with genetically modified mice, which creates an important foundation for innovative molecular and biomedical research at IMM and other units of the University of Southern Denmark.
 The Biomedical Laboratory contributes pre- and postgraduate education for SDU and OUH.